 SEC.
-26. SEC.
-64. Section 11422 of the Business and Professions Code is amended to read:
+72. Section 11422 of the Business and Professions Code is amended to read:

 11422.
-The office shall, on or before February 1, 1994, and at least annually thereafter, transmit to the appraisal subcommittee specified in subdivision $\frac{\text{(e)}}{\text{(g)}}$ of Section 11302 a roster of persons licensed pursuant to this part.
+The office shall, on or before February 1, 1994, and at least annually thereafter, transmit to the appraisal subcommittee specified in subdivision (g) of Section 11302 a roster of persons licensed pursuant to this part.

 SEC.
-27. SEC.
-65. Section 12241 of the Business and Professions Code is amended to read:
+73. Section 12241 of the Business and Professions Code is amended to read:

 12241.
-On or before January 1, 2012, the The secretary shall establish by regulation an annual administrative fee to recover reasonable administrative and enforcement costs incurred by the department for exercising supervision over and performing investigations in connection with the activities performed pursuant to Sections 12210 and 12211.
-12211 and to recover reasonable costs incurred by the department for the safekeeping and certification of the state standards pursuant to Section 12304 and for certification services provided pursuant to Sections 12305 and 12310.
-This administrative fee shall be collected for every device registered with each county office of weights and measures, and paid to the Department of Food and Agriculture Fund beginning January 1, 2012, and annually thereafter.
-Fund.
+The secretary shall establish by regulation an annual administrative fee to recover reasonable administrative and enforcement costs incurred by the department for exercising supervision over and performing investigations in connection with the activities performed pursuant to Sections 12210 and 12211 and to recover reasonable costs incurred by the department for the safekeeping and certification of the state standards pursuant to Section 12304 and for certification services provided pursuant to Sections 12305 and 12310.
+This administrative fee shall be collected for every device registered with each county office of weights and measures, and paid to the Department of Food and Agriculture Fund.

 SEC.
-28. SEC.
-66. Section 12304 of the Business and Professions Code is amended to read:
+74. Section 12304 of the Business and Professions Code is amended to read:

 12304.
-The department shall keep the standards of the state shall be kept in a suitable laboratory location or, if transportable, shall be maintained maintain the standards under environmental conditions appropriate for maintaining the integrity of the unit of measure represented by the standard.
-The standards shall be department shall have the standards directly certified by the National Bureau Institute of Standards and Technology or by any measurement assurance procedures approved by the National Bureau of Standards.
-Institute of Standards and Technology.
+The department shall keep the standards of the state in a suitable laboratory location or, if transportable, shall maintain the standards under environmental conditions appropriate for maintaining the integrity of the unit of measure represented by the standard.
+The department shall have the standards directly certified by the National Institute of Standards and Technology or by any measurement assurance procedures approved by the National Institute of Standards and Technology.

 SEC.
-29. SEC.
-67. Section 12305 of the Business and Professions Code is amended to read:
+75. Section 12305 of the Business and Professions Code is amended to read:

 12305.
-The department shall use the standards of the state shall be used to certify similar standards and any dissimilar standards which that are dependent on the values represented by the state standards.
-Copies of the standards which that have been compared and certified against the state standards shall become working standards which that shall be used in the certification, calibration, and sealing of county field standards, and in the certification, calibration, and sealing of measurement devices submitted by state and local government agencies or by industry.
+The department shall use the standards of the state to certify similar standards and any dissimilar standards that are dependent on the values represented by the state standards.
+Copies of the standards that have been compared and certified against the state standards shall become working standards that shall be used in the certification, calibration, and sealing of county field standards, and in the certification, calibration, and sealing of measurement devices submitted by state and local government agencies or by industry.

 SEC.
-30.SEC.
-68. Section 12310 of the Business and Professions Code is amended to read:
+76. Section 12310 of the Business and Professions Code is amended to read:

 12310.
-The department, or a laboratory designated by the department which that has been certified pursuant to Section 12500.7, 12314, shall certify the standards of the county sealers as often as may be deemed by the director secretary to be necessary, based upon a review of statistical data resulting from previous certifications, but in no event shall the period of time between certifications exceed 10 years.
+The department, or a laboratory designated by the department that has been certified pursuant to Section 12314, shall certify the standards of the county sealers as often as may be deemed by the secretary to be necessary, based upon a review of statistical data resulting from previous certifications, but in no event shall the period of time between certifications exceed 10 years.
 In the absence of statistical data, standards shall be certified at least every two years.
-Sealers shall, upon the request of the department, deliver for testing those standards in their possession which that are used in the discharge of their duties.
-Direct expenses incurred in the certification process shall be borne by the state, state or recovered pursuant to Section 12241, while any incidental expense, such as the cost of transportation, shall be borne by the county whose standards have been certified.
+Sealers shall, upon the request of the department, deliver for testing those standards in their possession that are used in the discharge of their duties.
+Direct expenses incurred in the certification process shall be borne by the state or recovered pursuant to Section 12241, while any incidental expense, such as the cost of transportation, shall be borne by the county whose standards have been certified.

 SEC.
-31.SEC.
-69. Section 12500 of the Business and Professions Code is amended to read:
+77. Section 12500 of the Business and Professions Code is amended to read: